 Review Maya’s ED EHR: As an ED nurse, you are responsible for collecting Maya’s vital signs (heart rate, blood pressure, temperature and respiration/breathing rate).
 Select all of Maya’s vitals that are abnormal and are a cause for concern.

-Review Maya’s VPE: You prepare Maya for a CT scan and angiography.
-Fill in the blanks below concerning what these tests are and what the results tell the physician.
-Use the following word bank (Ischemic, Location, Hemorrhagic, Stroke) to answer the question below.
+Review Maya’s VPE: You prepare Maya for a CT Angiography.
+Fill in the blanks below describing what the tests results provide the physician.
+Use the following word bank (bleeding, brain injuries, fluid, ischemic, location, skull fractures, swelling, tumors) to answer the question below.

 Internet Research: The ED physician believes that Maya is suffering from an ischemic stroke.
 Which would be the quickest treatment for her?